prav33n-v/raspberrypicamera/README.md

 # RaspberryPiCamera

 ## Description
-This is a project to make a Infrared light sensitive point and shoot camera using Raspberry Pi, microSD card, usb card reader, SPI display, a few switches and ofcourse a camera module (for my build I have used Arducam 16MP NoIR Camera).
+This is a project to make a Infrared light sensitive point and shoot camera using the below hardware :
+ - Raspberry Pi 4
+ - Arducam 16MP NoIR Camera Module
+ - Pimoroni TouchPHAT
+ - Pimoroni Pirate Audio HAT
+ - Pimoroni Hacker HAT

 ## OS Installation
 At the time of building this project, I have used Raspbian Pi OS (32bit) distro.